ramseyjonah114/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write clear, simple code first and optimize only when profiling has identified performance bottlenecks.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, maintainable code first, and only optimize when necessary.